 It’s the only enjoyable thing about unloading a dishwasher, tbh.
 Don’t pretend you don’t do the same thing.
 The dishwasher, the boxed macaroni and cheese as you strain the noodles before adding the highly nutritious powdered cheese product.
 Those steam facials are some of the best parts of our day.
 Sometimes we’ll get really fancy and grab a towel immediately out of the dryer and wrap it around our head.
 The fact that we can’t hear our kids arguing in our warm towel cocoon is an added bonus.

 Why do I keep falling for it?
-Bedtimes are their for a reason, and we really need to remember that.
-What's the harm in one more show?!
-Well, if you've ever tried to wake a sleeping honey badger who also has a thorn stuck in their foot and a toothache, then you know.
-Kids who stay up to late, even though they PROMISE not to give you grief in the morning, are just injured and angry honey badgers in the making.
-One of these days we'll remember that and send them to bed as soon as the sun goes down.
+Bedtimes are there for a reason, and we really need to remember that.
+What’s the harm in one more show?!
+Well, if you’ve ever tried to wake a sleeping honey badger who also has a thorn stuck in its foot and a toothache, then you know.
+Kids who stay up too late, even though they PROMISE not to give you grief in the morning, are just injured and angry honey badgers in the making.
+One of these days we’ll remember that and send them to bed as soon as the sun goes down.

 I always knew my kids were just crying to be evil.
 You can sort of forgive a baby for crying (sort of).
 After all, they genuinely don’t know what the hell they’re doing, and they probably really do need you to help them in some way (good luck figuring out how though).
 But once your kid can talk?
 Then it becomes a game of WHY ARE YOU CRYING NOW?
 Crying because their sock is weird.
 Crying because they heard a noise, a noise they probably made.
 They’re thirsty or hungry or have to pee.
 They’re not tired or too tired or had a bad dream even though you literally left their room 2 minutes ago and heard them laughing from down the hall.
 It’s a game, and they’re winning.

 9. LOOK WHAT YOU MADE ME DO, KIDS.